goldblocx/api/docs/messages.md

 # Messaging Concept

 Messaging is a part of the System which allows users to communicate with the service provider.
-Currently, we support communication (in the form of a chat) with the Copernicus Gold technical support.
+Currently, we support communication (in the form of a chat) with the technical support.

 1. [Getting a number of unread messages](#getting-a-number-of-unread-messages)
 2. [Retrieving Messages](#retrieving-messages)